NightFall28/NightFall28/README.md

 Here you will find a collection of projects and programs that I have finished.
 Mostly school projects.

-- 🔭 I’m currently using C++ and Python 3
+- 🔭 I’m currently using C++, Python 3, and Java

 - ✨ Course Taken: Data Structures, Intro to Computer Science, Discrete Mathematics, Calculus 1, Calculus 2, Calculus 3, General Chemistry 1 & 2.